Start Blogging Again.

 When traveling with just a personal item, it’s important to plan ahead what you’ll wear.
 Even more important, you’ll need to make adjustments.
 Perhaps normally with a certain outfit you’d wear a certain pair boots, but your two shoe limit (see below) is already maxed out.
 Time to compromise.
 Who knows, you might just find some fun new combinations you would not have normally put together.

 No more than two pairs of shoes.
-One pair on you feet, one in the bag.
+One pair on your feet, something comfortable like Vessi shoes and then another pair of shoes in the bag.
 The shoes I bring truly depend where I’m going/time of year/purpose of the trip.

 Bring your favorite and most versatile items.
 I have a pair of black pants that dress up well but can be casual too.
 I have worn them out to bars, to work, even to a funeral.
 They have a good deal of stretch in them so they are comfortable enough to wear on the plane.
 Those pants are true chameleons.
 Figure out which pieces are your chameleons and create your travel wardrobe around them.